 Why Microencapsulation Is the Answer (That Nobody Uses)

-Techniques like spray-drying vitamin C with a protective starch matrix or lipid coating minerals can dramatically improve heat stability and slash degradation during both processing and shelf life.
+There actually is a solution to many of these stability nightmares: microencapsulation or coating of sensitive ingredients before incorporating them into the gummy matrix.
+Techniques like spray-drying vitamin C with a protective starch matrix or lipid coating minerals can dramatically improve heat stability and slash degradation during processing and shelf life.

 I've seen formulations where microencapsulated ascorbic acid retained 90-95% potency through the entire cooking process, compared to 60-75% for unprotected vitamin C. The difference is night and day.

+So why doesn't everyone do this?
+Two words: cost explosion.
 Microencapsulation increases raw material costs by 200-400%.
-That gummy product retailing for $15 now needs to retail for $25-30 to maintain the same margin, or the manufacturer has to accept getting crushed on profit.
+That gummy retailing for $15 now needs to retail for $25-30 to maintain the same margin, or the manufacturer accepts getting crushed on profit.
+Plus, many microencapsulation matrices use maltodextrin carriers, adding to the carbohydrate load.
+Your "low sugar" gummy just became significantly higher in total carbs.

 What "Immune Support" Actually Means (Legally Speaking)